fable-compiler/fable-compiler.github.io/docs/docs/communicate/js-from-fable.md

 #### StringEnum

-In TypeScript is possible to define [String Literal Types](https://mariusschulz.com/blog/string-literal-types-in-typescript) which are similar to enumerations with an underlying string value.
+In TypeScript it is possible to define [String Literal Types](https://mariusschulz.com/blog/string-literal-types-in-typescript) which are similar to enumerations with an underlying string value.
 Fable allows the same feature by using union types and the `StringEnum` attribute.
 These union types must not have any data fields as they will be compiled to a string matching the name of the union case.

 By default, the compiled string will have the first letter lowered.
 If you want to prevent this or use a different text than the union case name, use the `CompiledName` attribute: